eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

      - they have the same callback to verify that they were triggered (`hasTriggerCallback`)
      - they have the same _TriggerId_
- - **TriggerId** a id which identifies the trigger.
-It does not follow any restrictions and the user can choose any arbitrary `uint64_t`.
+ - **TriggerId** an id which identifies the trigger.
+It does not need to be unique
+ -   or follow any restrictions.
+The user can choose any arbitrary `uint64_t`.
+Assigning
+ -   the same _TriggerId_ to multiple _Triggers_ can be useful when you would like to
+ -   group _Triggers_.
  - **TriggerOrigin** the pointer to the class where the trigger originated from, short pointer to the _Triggerable_.
- - **TriggerState** a class which corresponds with _Triggers_ and is used to inform the user with _Trigger_ were activated.
+ - **TriggerState** a class which corresponds with _Triggers_ and is used to inform the user which _Trigger_ were activated.
 You can use the _TriggerState_ to acquire the _TriggerId_, call the _TriggerCallback_ or acquire the _TriggerOrigin_.
  - **WaitSet** a _Notifyable_ which manages a set of _Triggers_ which can be acquired by the user.
 The _Waitset_ listens